wp-bond/boilerplate/README.md

-# boilerplate
+# Bond Boilerplate

-Full-featured WordPress boilerplate with good use of Bond library.
+Work in progress.

+Requires the use of Advanced Custom Fields plugin.